-Echocardiography is a non-invasive imaging test of the heart in which pictures are acquired using ultrasound waves.
+Echocardiography is a non-invasive imaging test of the heart that uses ultrasound waves to acquire pictures.
 There is no radiation risk for this kind of test.
-The information gives detailed analysis of structure and function of the heart.
+This information gives a detailed analysis of the structure and function of the heart.

 There are two types of echocardiograms:

-- Do not eat or drink anything except small sips of water for at least eight hours before the test.
+Do not eat or drink anything except small sips of water for at least eight hours before the test.
 Tell your provider if you have any allergies or sensitivities to medications.

-- The entire test takes approximately 60 minutes, with an additional one hour to recover.
+- The entire test takes approximately 60 minutes, with an additional hour to recover.

-Stress testing is used to assess blood flow to the heart to evaluate for any possible blockages in the arteries feeding the heart.
-This is done to evaluate symptoms or to work up certain heart conditions.
-In situations where patients are unable to walk on a treadmill, medication is given through an IV to stress the heart.
-A nuclear stress test is used to gather information about how well your heart works during physical activity and at rest.
-This testing involves a special substance given through an IV that becomes visible on images taken by a special camera.
+We use a nuclear stress test to determine how well your heart works during physical activity and at rest.
+This testing involves a particular substance given through an IV that becomes visible on images taken by a special camera.
 It examines blood flow to the heart muscle and identifies any areas of damage.